 In the Castle Keep, the staff were on hand to encourage teams to battle against the clock (and each other) to load and fire the Cannon.
 Being the competitive family that we are, we took on the challenge.
 First up, Dad, Will, Ollie, and Albie loaded the Cannon in 29 seconds.

 Next up, it was the turn of the Lillie, Ollie, Albie and myself, who knocked the ‘boys’ team out of the water with a time of 18 seconds – get in!!

 If there are crafts to do, you can guarantee that Lillie will be there to take part.
 While the boys were busy doing their Cannon Challenge, Lillie was being instructed on creating her own Chelengk, the decoration that adorns Admiral Nelson’s hat.
 She also found a table of colouring sheets, so she was pleased to have a go.

 There are opportunities to dress up in the appropriate costumes around the castle in the different exhibitions.
 The boys never needed to be asked twice!!
 On the other hand, Lillie preferred to get stuck in with the physical challenges like building an arch or trying her hand at semaphore.

 What we thought?

-DISCLAIMER: We were given complimentary rail travel as part of Great Anglia Trains #lettheadventure begin campaign and free entrance to Norwich Castle Museum in exchange for this post.
+DISCLAIMER: We were given complimentary rail travel as part of the Great Anglia Trains #lettheadventure begin the campaign and free entrance to Norwich Castle Museum in exchange for this post.
 All words, images and opinions are our own and may not be copied without my permission.
 I have not been instructed what to write.